 The Helio G96 is an octa (8) core SoC with two Cortex A76 cores (2.05GHz) and six Cortex A55 cores (2.0GHz).
 This is exactly the same configuration that is found in the G90T and G95.

 The GPU on the Helio G96 however was downgraded from the Mali G76 MC4 on the G90T and G95 to a Mali G57 MC2.
-What this means is that the older G90T and G95 will handle games and other graphic apps better than the newer G96.
-This is a no no for me.
+What this means is that the older G90T and G95 should handle games and other graphic apps better than the newer G96.

 This shows up in benchmarks as the Helio G96 struggles to beat its predecessors.
 On GeekBench, the G96 scores 497 against 522 by G95 and 495 by the G90T.
 On Antutu benchmarks, the G96 also struggles, scoring 298k against 303k by the G95 and 280k by the G90T.